kazupon/inclusion-vapor/README.md

 This Research & Development project is for running various components in [vapor](https://github.com/vuejs/core-vapor).

+This project started with my day job project and was inspired by [vue-jsx, which was announced at VueConf China 2024](https://x.com/OikawaRizumu/status/1808860605560074476).

 > [!WARNING]
 > This is WIP 👷, so don't use in production